aarchi/ResumeSelector/README.md

 Job Description: Total Experience - 8 Years, Technical Skill - Java, Angular
 ```

-- Upload your resume (text file), enter the job description, enter your GPT key, and click the "Upload" button.
+- Input your GPT key, Upload your resume (pdf,word,text), enter min/max experience, optional and mandatory skills and if you want to mention any special condition then add it in description input box and click the "Upload" button.
 - Wait for the AI response.
 The app will display insights on the chances of your resume being selected for the job.

 ## 4. Configuration